emanuelemassaro/WNV_Europe/README.md

 The resulting files preserve only high-level statistical patterns and are safe to publish.
 For access to the real data or more information, please contact **ECDC**.

+**All the results presented in modelsALL.ipynb are based on the ORIGINAL DATA**

 ---